-In terms of tourism, it is the policy of Meath County Council and Navan Town Council:
+In terms of Tourism, it is the policy of Meath County Council and Navan Town Council:

-TOU POL 1 To promote and encourage the development of Navan as a tourism gateway to Meath in co-operation with Meath Tourism, Fáilte Ireland and other relevant agencies.
-TOU POL 2 To promote the development of tourism in Navan in a sustainable manner and encourage the provision of a comprehensive range of tourism facilities, subject to location, siting and design criteria while safeguarding the protection of the built environment, including archaeological heritage, of Navan in co-operation with Meath Tourism, Fáilte Ireland and other relevant agencies. -
+TOU POL 1 To promote and encourage the development of Navan as a tourism gateway to Meath in co-operation with Meath Tourism, Failte Ireland and other relevant agencies.

+TOU POL 2 To promote the development of tourism in Navan in a sustainable manner and encourage the provision of a comprehensive range of tourism facilities, subject to location, siting and design criteria while safeguarding the protection of the built environment, including archaeological heritage, of Navan in co-operation with Meath Tourism, Failte Ireland and other relevant agencies.

-In terms of tourism, it is an objective of Meath County Council and Navan Town Council:
+In terms of Tourism, it is an objective of Meath County Council and Navan Town Council:

 TOU OBJ 1 To promote a tourist signage strategy for Navan in conjunction with Meath Tourism.

 TOU OBJ 2 To promote and maintain the amenity of the Slí na Sláinte walking route in Navan and the Ramparts walking route.

 TOU OBJ 3 To facilitate the improvement of existing sign posted walking/cycling routes within the town and environs and where possible develop new ones.

 TOU OBJ 4 To promote the development of a range of high quality tourist accommodation and ancillary facilities, especially those facilities which provide conference and leisure facilities.

 TOU OBJ 5 To encourage and promote festivals and other appropriate cultural events.

 TOU OBJ 6 To encourage the removal of unsightly elements at historically sensitive locations within the town such as inappropriate advertising, poles, wires and antennae.
-TOU OBJ 7 To prepare a Tourism Strategy for Navan in conjunction with key tourism stakeholders to include Meath Tourism & Boyne Valley Tourism.
-The preparation of the Tourism Strategy shall be subject to the requirements of Strategic Environmental Assessment and Appropriate Assessment.